 - Heat pan over medium high heat until oil is shimmering.
 Add meat to pan and brown on all sides.
 Remove to large plate.

 - Add maple mixture to pan.
 Stir, scraping up any brown bits in pan.
 Add meat back to skillet and turn to coat.

-- Place pan in oven and cook for about 15 minutes, turning the pork in the glaze every five minutes or so.
+- Place pan in oven and cook for 15 minutes, turning the pork in the glaze every five minutes or so.
 When meat registers 135/140 degrees, remove from oven.
 Transfer meat to cutting board or plate and let rest 5 minutes.